Skip to content

 Robinhood EU⚠️

-* Trade Republic: automatic savings plans available, but TOB must still be declared and paid manually to the Belgian Treasury within 2 months of each execution.
+An automatic savings plan is available, but the TOB still has to be declared and paid manually to the Belgian Treasury by the end of the 2nd month following each execution — including every monthly execution of the plan.

 Legend